 Unfortunately, if the MacBook was recently dropped, fell, or otherwise had damage inflicted on the screen, it is unlikely these troubleshooting steps will help.
 We recommend taking the MacBook Pro directly to an Apple Store after any damage.

-Otherwise, let’s try the following tricks in order to get your MacBook screen to stop flickering!
+Otherwise, let’s try the following tricks to get your MacBook screen to stop flickering!

 Fix 1: Restart Your MacBook Pro